-Bioinorganic chemistry: Magnetic resonance imaging contrast agents based on iron, cobalt or nickel, bimodal (fluorescent) probes, ligand synthesis, self-assembled multinuclear iron complexes for imaging, yeast cell labeling with inorganic complexes.
+Bioinorganic chemistry: Magnetic resonance imaging contrast agents based on iron, cobalt or nickel, bimodal (fluorescent) probes, ligand synthesis, self-assembled multinuclear iron complexes for imaging and drug delivery, yeast cell labeling with inorganic complexes.

-The central theme in our research is the synthesis of inorganic complexes for biomedical diagnostics, sensing or catalytic applications.
+The central theme in our research is the synthesis of inorganic complexes for biomedical diagnostics, sensing, therapeutics or catalytic applications.

-Current research in our laboratories focusses on the following topics:
+Current research in our laboratories focuses on the following topics:

 Magnetic resonance imaging probes that are responsive to biological environment

 Paramagnetic metal ion complexes are widely used in clinical medicine as contrast agents for MRI.
 We have developed the first examples of paramagnetic transition metal complexes that act as chemical exchange saturation transfer agents (paraCEST).
 ParaCEST agents produce contrast that can be turned on and off with a presaturation pulse, eliminating the need for pre- and post-contrast agent MRI scans.

 Metal ions with excellent magnetic properties for paraCEST include the biologically relevant metal ions Fe(II), Co(II) and Ni(II).
 We have prepared macrocyclic complexes of these metal ions that are inert towards dissociation and are in high spin form.
 These complexes produce intense CEST contrast that is shifted far from the signal from bulk water in tissue.
 These complexes are being further developed and tested in vivo in collaboration with Roswell Park Comprehensive Cancer Center imaging scientists.